nuxeo/nuxeo-timeoff/README.md

 ### Manually

-Too deploy on Nuxeo Platform manually: copy the builded JAR bundles into `$NUXEO_HOME/nxserver/bundles` and `nuxeo-timeoff-studio` Studio Project that contains workflows.
+To deploy on Nuxeo Platform manually: copy the builded JAR bundles into `$NUXEO_HOME/nxserver/bundles` and `nuxeo-timeoff-studio` Studio Project that contains workflows.

 ### Nuxeo Package

-For now, a Nuxeo pakcage is available on his [dedicated repository](https://github.com/nuxeo/marketplace-nuxeo-timeoff) and at last will be available in the same repository.
+Use the Nuxeo package provided by nuxeo-timeoff-marketplace sub module.

 # Resources